The Unknown Bridesmaid

 The Unknown Bridesmaid is a 2013 novel by English novelist Margaret Forster published by Chatto & Windus.

 Plot introduction

 Julia is now a child psychologist specialising in young girls with behaviour issues.
 The story alternates between her present job and her childhood from when she was an eight-years old bridesmaid.
 Julia was an only child and lives Lydia with mother in Cumbria, she was chosen to be the bridesmaid at her cousin Iris' wedding in Manchester.
 Iris's husband Reginald was a soldier and was then killed by the IRA in Northern Ireland when Iris was pregnant.
 Julia and her mother moved from Cumbria to Manchester to help Iris with her baby Reggie.
-Julia often looks after Reggie then she has an secret trip with him in his pram.
+Julia often looks after Reggie then she has a secret trip with him in his pram.
 From there her vindictive behaviour increases as she becomes a teenager...